CDCgov/NWSS/README.md

-# National Wastewater Surveillance System (NWSS)

-This is the data repository for the [National Wastewater Surveillance System (NWSS)](https://www.cdc.gov/nwss/wastewater-surveillance/index.html).
-The intended purpose of this data repository is to facilite code sharing between jurisdictions and CDC.

 # National Wastewater Surveillance System (NWSS) Data Repository

 This is the data repository for the [National Wastewater Surveillance System (NWSS)](https://www.cdc.gov/nwss/wastewater-surveillance/index.html).